 Conclusion

-The rise of Small Language Models marks a significant step towards democratizing AI.
+The rise of Small Language Models marks a significant step towards democratising AI.
 By offering a more efficient, accessible, and often more precise alternative to their larger cousins, SLMs are poised to drive innovation across numerous industries.
 As research continues, these "pocket-sized powerhouses" will undoubtedly play an increasingly crucial role in shaping the future of language technology and its integration into our world.